 The following factors usually drive the cost of addiction rehab:

 What are quick Drug Addiction Treatments?

 There is no such thing as quick addiction treatment.
 Any facility that pitches a seven-day cleanse or guaranteed 28-days or 90 days program is not legitimate.
 Addiction recovery is a process.
 The process begins with detoxification and is followed by cognitive behavioral therapy at an inpatient or outpatient facility and followed up with aftercare planning and support groups.
 Effective treatment is worth its cost and tends to your substance abuse and mental health disorders.

 Many addicts do not seek treatment as an option due to the stress of out-of-pocket costs and lack of insurance.
-However, there are many types of treatment facilities available to fit any individual’s budget; whether you have Medicaid, no insurance, or private health insurance, there are treatment facilities that can assist you.
+However, there are many types of treatment facilities available to fit any individual’s budget; no insurance, or private health insurance, there are treatment facilities that can assist you.
 Health Insurance is commonly used to pay for rehab.
 An individual’s health insurance coverage depends on the insurance provider, individual’s health insurance plan, and the treatment facility’s acceptance.
 Insurance coverage for drug or alcohol addiction treatment may be available from various providers, including the following:

 How much does It cost to go to Alcoholics Anonymous?

 There are no required dues or fees for Alcoholics Anonymous membership.
 However, an A.A. group will typically have a collection during the meeting to cover expenses, such as rent, coffee, etc., and to this, all members are free to contribute as much or as little as they wish.